Entering Gambia From Northern Senegal

 Transport – 🚗🚗🚗

 🚐 Vans are available, but as in many other African countries, won’t leave until they are full.
-They are quite old and the metal framed seats are covered with a thin layer of padding that does nothing to protect you from the frame.
+They are quite old and not too comfortable.

 🚍 By far the cheapest and most comfortable option is the public buses.
 They also tend to be quicker than the for-hire vans as they leave whether they are full or not.

-The intercity roads were all sealed and fairly well maintained, whereas suburban roads tended to be made of dirt and some of them didn’t fare well after rains.
+The intercity roads were sealed and well maintained.
+Suburban roads tended to be made of dirt and some of them didn’t fare well after rains.

-The Gambia is much more tropical and green than the countries to the north and has almost no trace of dust.
+Gambia is much more tropical and green than the countries to its north.

 Prices – 💰